 The SPCA Volunteer Program’s Mission

-Help the animal first and foremost
+Help the animal first and foremost!

-At the Canadian SPCA, volunteers’ contributions are very important for the operations of the shelter.
+At the Montreal SPCA, the volunteers’ contributions are very important for the operations of the shelter.
 Their support and devotion are crucial in helping the SPCA accomplish its mission.
 They provide the additional resources necessary for us to continue to expand our services, which exceed the traditional services offered by an animal shelter.

 SPCA Volunteer Program Description